-- Each year, thesis research lines are collected by the Coordination office.
+- Each year, thesis research lines are collected by the Coordination Office.
 On the online thesis platform (https://matix.imbrsea.eu) research lines from IMBRSea Partner Universities and IMBRSea Associated Partners will be posted. - Each research line must be documented with the following information: - 1.
 Host organisation - 2.
 Title - 3.
 Contact person for this research line - 4.
 Short description of the thesis research lines - 5.
-Evidence of ethical approval when the research involves vertebrates and cephalopods - 6.
+Evidence of ethical approval when the research involves human participants and/or animals - 6.
 Language requirements - 7.
 Specific competences required - 8.
 Location where the thesis research will take place - 9.
 Accommodation possibilities - 10.
 Any additional costs to be covered by the student